functionland/docs/docs/index.md

   * providing feedback/input on our [RFCs](https://github.com/functionland/docs/tree/main/RFCs)

-  * sign into one of our [socials](https://linktr.ee/fxland) and join the conversation
+  * sign into one of our [socials](https://linktr.ee/fxland) and join the conversation!